physimals/quantiphyse-docs/README.rst

 please contact the current maintainer `martin.craig@eng.ox.ac.uk <mailto:martin.craig@eng.ox.ac.uk>`_ if you wish to use the software

-This documentation is based on release version 0.31
+This documentation is based on the current development version.

 .. image:: screenshots/Selection_177.jpg

 License
 -------
-Licensing details will be added on first public release
+Licensing details will be added on first public release.
+The software will be free for non-commercial use.

 User Guide
 ----------